How to clean your kitchen counters and bins effectively

 Although it’s clinically less severe than smallpox, monkeypox has very similar symptoms.
 If you’re infected, monkeypox symptoms usually take between 5 and 21 days to appear.
 2A Common first signs of monkeypox include:

-After these first signs of monkeypox, usually 1-5 days later, a rash appears.
-Typically, the rash starts on the face before spreading to other parts of the body, such as the mouth, genitals and anus.
+After these first signs of monkeypox, a rash usually appears 1-5 days later.
+Typically, the rash starts on the face before spreading to other parts of the body, such as the mouth, genitals, and anus.
 2J

 This rash can sometimes be mistaken for chickenpox, as it has a similar appearance.
 It starts with raised spots, which turn into small blisters filled with fluid.
 Eventually, the blisters heal and scab before falling off.
 2K